Implementation of Monte-Carlo transport in the general relativistic SpEC code: Code tests

 This relatively complex test provides us with an interesting environment to test the impact of many approximations made in our Monte-Carlo scheme.
 We thus perform another set of simulations, varying numerical methods.
 We start with a set of simulations identical to our standard case, except that the time step taken by a Monte-Carlo packet is not reduced when that packet gets close to a grid cell boundary.
-This was the method used for merger simulations in our previous work~\cite{Foucart:2020qjb}.
-Using this method leads to a mild reduction in the luminosity of $\nu_e$ and $\bar \nu_e$ ($\lesssim 10\%$), and a more significant reduction in the luminosity of heavy-lepton neutrinos ($20\%-40\%$, depending on resolution).
+This was the method used for merger simulations in our previous work~\citep{Foucart:2020qjb}.
+Using this method leads to a mild reduction in the luminosity of $\nu_e$ and $\bar \nu_e$ ($\lesssim 10\%$), and a more significant reduction in the luminosity of heavy-lepton neutrinos ($20\%-40\%$, depending on resolution), most likely due to sharper opacity gradients for heavy-lepton neutrinos.
 Error cancellations unfortunately led to this method performing better than our improved algorithm at low resolution, especially for the $\nu_x$ luminosity and cooling timescale of the remnant; yet at our two highest resolutions it is clear that it leads to larger errors in the $\nu_x$ luminosity.
 The evolution of the fluid variables $T,Y_e$ is generally consistent with the results obtained with our current default algorithm.
 From this test, we conclude that it is possible that part of the difference in $\nu_x$ luminosity observed in~\cite{Foucart:2020qjb} between Monte-Carlo methods and the two-moment formalism (a factor of 2 reduction in luminosity) was due to a suboptimal choice of time step for the evolution of Monte-Carlo packets.
-Other variables seem largely unaffected by this choice, at least at the level of accuracy reached in current simulations.
+On the other hand, we note that Monte-Carlo simulations of a post-merger remnant performed in axisymmetry with a separate code also found higher $\nu_x$ luminosity with Monte-Carlo methods than with a two-moment scheme, indicating that the higher luminosity may very well be physical~\citep{Sumiyoshi:2020bdh}.